-Please keep control leads of Push-Pull Gun and Synchroniser Box away from hot torch end or door panel of Transmig 355i and Transmig 4RX remote wirefeeder.
+Please keep control leads of Push-Pull Gun and Synchroniser Box away from hot gun end or door panel of Transmig 555i and Transmig 4RX remote Wirefeeder.

-Figure 5-26: Setup for PUSH PULL GUN MIG (GMAW) Welding with Gas Shielded Mig Wire
+Figure 5-24: Setup for PUSH PULL GUN MIG (GMAW) Welding with Gas Shielded Mig Wire

-5.18 MIG (GMAW/FCAW) Basic Welding Technique
+5.15 MIG (GMAW/FCAW) Basic Welding Technique

-Two different welding processes are covered in this section (GMAW and FCAW), with the intention of providing the very basic concepts in using the Mig mode of welding, where a welding gun is hand held, and the electrode (welding wire) is fed into a weld puddle, and the arc is shielded by an inert welding grade shielding gas or inert welding grade shielding gas mixture.
+Two different welding processes are covered in this section (GMAW and FCAW), with the intention of providing the very basic concepts in using the MIG mode of welding, where a welding gun is hand held, and the electrode (welding wire) is fed into a weld puddle, and the arc is shielded by an inert welding grade shielding gas or inert welding grade shielding gas mixture.

-GAS METAL ARC WELDING (GMAW): This process, also known as MIG welding, CO Setup for PUSH PULL GUN MIG (GMAW) Welding with Gas Shielded Mig Wire2 welding, Micro Wire Welding, short arc welding, dip transfer welding, wire welding etc., is an electric arc welding process which fuses together the parts to be welded by heating them with an arc between a solid continuous, consumable electrode and the work.
+GAS METAL ARC WELDING (GMAW): This process, also known as MIG welding, CO2 Setup for PUSH PULL MIG Gun (GMAW) Welding with Gas Shielded MIG Wire welding, short arc welding, dip transfer welding, wire welding etc., is an electric arc welding process which fuses together the parts to be welded by heating them with an arc between a solid continuous, consumable electrode and the work.
 Shielding is obtained from an externally supplied welding grade shielding gas or welding grade shielding gas mixture.
 The process is normally applied semi automatically; however the process may be operated automatically and can be machine operated.
 The process can be used to weld thin and fairly thick steels, and some non-ferrous metals in all positions.